Feecuin/AWM-Fuse/README.md

 <h2 id='Gallery'> Gallery</h2>

 ![Gallery](./figs/Rain.jpg)
 Fig1.
-Comparison of fusion results obtained by the proposed algorithm under rain weather and the results of the comparison methods under ideal condition.
+Comparison of image fusion results of different methods in ideal and rain scenes.
+The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Rain).

 ![Gallery](./figs/Haze.jpg)
 Fig2.
-Comparison of fusion results obtained by the proposed algorithm under haze weather and the results of the comparison methods under ideal condition.
+Comparison of image fusion results of different methods in ideal and haze scenes.The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Haze).

 ![Gallery](./figs/Snow.jpg)
 Fig3.
-Comparison of fusion results obtained by the proposed algorithm under snow weather, and the results of the comparison methods under ideal condition.
+Comparison of image fusion results of different methods in ideal and snow scenes.
+The ”Difference” represents the difference map between AWM-Fuse (GT) and AWM-Fuse (Snow).